 Today's Reading: Acts 11:19-30; 13:1-3

-As they ministered to the Lord and fasted, the Holy Spirit said, "Now separate to Me Barnabas and Saul for the work to which I have called them."
+While they were worshiping the Lord and fasting, the Holy Spirit said, "Set apart for me Barnabas and Saul for the work to which I have called them."
 (Acts 13:2)

 For Barnabas we praise You, Who kept Your law of love And, leaving earthly treasures, Sought riches from above.
 O Christ, our Lord and Savior, Let gifts of grace descend, That Your true consolation May through the world extend.
-(LSB 518:17)
+(By All Your Saints in Warfare, LSB 518:17)